devsiwedding/devsiwedding.github.io/_posts/2019-12-11-contact_details.md

 ---
 layout: post
 title: Want to Come?
 What you need to do!
-description: Give us your contact details
+description: Give us your contact details!
 image: assets/images/pic10.jpg
 ---